dmarch/r-socib/README.md

-# r-socib
-SOCIB User Code Library with R
+# SOCIB User Code Library with R
 Set of R scripts and functions developed to manage the data distributed by SOCIB